 IN THIS SECTION

-Since 1896, more than 2500 graduate and undergraduate degrees have been conferred by the IU Department of Geological Sciences.
+Since 1896, more than 2500 graduate and undergraduate degrees have been conferred by the IU Department of Earth and Atmospheric Sciences.

-This section contains Department of Geological Sciences Alumni news submitted by alumni themselves.
+This section contains Department of Earth and Atmospheric Sciences Alumni news submitted by alumni themselves.
 Some of them have sent contributions in multiple years, so you can see their life stories unfold.

 You may also be interested in the Alumni News Page of the Judson Mead Geologic Field Station.